Best Workflow Automation: Platform Engineers 2026

 Why the Competition Falls Behind

-Lindy / Gumloop / Codewords — Wrong Persona
+Lindy / Gumloop / Codewords — built for other personas

-• AI Workflow Builder is Cloud-only — the most-hyped 2025 feature is not available on self-host.
-You pick escape-hatch freedom OR AI build, not both.
+• AI Workflow Builder is Cloud-only.
+If you were hoping to use the chat-to-workflow feature on self-host, you can't.
+You pick escape-hatch freedom or AI-assisted building, not both.

 Bottom Line